-This guide will show you how to get information on multimedia files (.avi, .mkv, .mp4 etc) – such as the codecs used for audio and video – on your Mac.
+This guide will show you how to get info on media files (.avi, .mkv, .mp4 etc) – such as the codecs used for audio and video – in macOS.

 Using the small and free App MediaInfo, you can quickly get detailed info on any media file.
 If you need to figure out which codec a certain file is using, this is the App for you.
 It can be super-helpful when trying to figure out which media player will open a given file etc. Let’s jump right in!